 And new hires—what sort of training should they receive?

 “Workshops, not trainings!”
 Leslie has a strong opinion on the matter.
 To him, the best sessions are collaborative and not just rehearsed messages from the top-down.
-He runs his security workshops in-person, serving more as an informal moderator than hard nosed instructor.
+He runs his security workshops in-person as part of new hire onboarding, serving more as an informal moderator than hard nosed instructor.
 “You can say, ‘here are the mechanisms in place and why we have them,’ but make sure employees feel safe and empowered to question them.”

 If security is a shared company value, workshop participants need to feel like they actually have a direct impact on the matter.
 Don’t go into these meetings with enforcement on your mind—instead, focus on what Leslie terms “enablement.”
 He finds that even the word “enforcement” can cause employees to become defensive, and not receptive to the session.